cycle/docs/relation/embedded.md

 # Embedded Entities
-You can embed one or multiple entities inside another object using parent object table as data source.
+You can embed one or multiple entities inside another object using the parent object table as a data source.
 It can be achieved using
 `embedd` relation type and might be helpful to perform de-composition of your entity.
-Such relation also allows lazy and eager (default) loading of embedded entities, or the ability to retrieve entities separally (without loading parent model).
+Such relation also allows lazy and eager (default) loading of embedded entities, or the ability to retrieve entities separately (without loading parent model).

 ## Definition
 To define embedded entity using annotated extension you must declare your embedded entity first: